Tuesday, June 25, 2024

 Simatai Great Wall

 I'm currently preparing a series of retrospective posts about my first visit to China.
 I spent four days in Beijing while travelling to the UK for business in 1998.
-You read about my first time in Tiananmen Square here, and my first tour of the Summer Palace here.
+You can read about my first time in Tiananmen Square here, and my first tour of the Summer Palace here.
 This post covers my first visit to the Great Wall of China.
 It was the first of four I've enjoyed over the years.

 Like everyone visiting China for the first time, I was keen to see the Great Wall of China.
 However, I also wanted to experience more of the real China.
 As a result, while briefing my hotel's tour desk, I asked to see a section of the wall most tourists never visit.
 The desk manager took heed of my brief and organized a day trip with a private guide and driver to Simatai.